soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 6-05 Mobile food vending units: supplies and equipment required for different classes of mobile food vending units.* ::

-(a) In addition to the general requirements for construction and design of mobile food vending units and their equipment in § 6-04 of this Chapter, each class of vending units shall be supplied and equipped in accordance with Table 1 of this section.
+(a) In addition to the general requirements for construction and design of mobile food vending units and their equipment in 24 RCNY § 6-04, each class of vending units shall be supplied and equipped in accordance with Table 1 of this section.
 The minimum equipment required is determined by the class of the unit and the foods that are processed and/or sold on the unit.

 (b) Permit subject to revocation; mobile food vending units subject to seizure.
 Persons who prepare, process or serve foods from a mobile food vending unit that is not equipped in accordance with the requirements specified for the unit's permit classification as set forth in this section will be deemed to be vending without a permit.
-Such units and their contents are subject to seizure, removal of the permit decal or insignia, and any other sanctions prescribed by applicable law, including but not limited to, provisions of Article 89 of the Health Code.
+Such units and their contents are subject to seizure, removal of the permit decal or insignia, and any other sanctions prescribed by applicable law, including but not limited to, provisions of 24 RCNY Health Code Article 89.

 Table 1.
 Supply and Equipment Requirements for Mobile Food Vending Units